gannacon/Project_1/README.md

 "Learn More" will pull the wikipedia description for that holiday.
 Printed inside of the Div that is the holiday.

 ![wireframe pic](./images/Wireframe.png)

+user input for country code -
+    linked button to take user to list of country codes. dropdowns for months and days - control values of user input